-- No. Boycotts, campaigns, and protests to draw attention to human rights violations are protected activity under the right to free speech, which is protected pursuant to s.
-2(b) of the Canadian Charter of Rights and Freedoms. - Unlike in the United States, Canada does not currently have any anti-boycott regulations that prohibit participating in a boycott against a "friendly country" if the boycott is called by a "foreign country." - In February 2016, Canada's Parliament did pass a motion asking the government to condemn groups and individuals who promote the BDS movement in Canada; however, it is not officially against the law to do so - no law or legislation was passed banning BDS activity.
-115 The motion was put forward by then Conservative Member of Parliament for Parry Sound-Muskoka Tony Clement, and stated:
+No. Boycotts, campaigns, and protests to draw attention to human rights violations are protected activity under the right to free speech, which is protected pursuant to s.
+2(b) of the Charter.
+Unlike in the United States, Canada does not currently have any anti-boycott regulations that prohibit participating in a boycott against a "friendly country" if the boycott is called by a "foreign country."

+In February 2016, Canada's Parliament did pass a motion asking the government to condemn groups and individuals who promote the BDS movement in Canada; however, it is not officially against the law to do so - no law or legislation was passed banning BDS activity.193 The motion was put forward by then Conservative Member of Parliament for Parry Sound-Muskoka Tony Clement, and stated:

-That, given Canada and Israel share a long history of friendship as well as economic and diplomatic relations, the House rejects the Boycott, Divestment and Sanctions (BDS) movement, which promotes the demonization and delegitimization of the State of Israel, and call upon the government to condemn any and all attempts by Canadian organizations, groups or individuals to promote the BDS movement, both here at home and abroad.
+"That, given Canada and Israel share a long history of friendship as well as economic and diplomatic relations, the House rejects the Boycott, Divestment and Sanctions (BDS) movement, which promotes the demonization and delegitimization of the State of Israel, and call upon the government to condemn any and all attempts by Canadian organizations, groups or individuals to promote the BDS movement, both here at home and abroad."

-- It passed easily, with a vote of 229 in favour (mostly conservatives and liberals) to 51 against (mostly NDP and Bloc Québécois). - Beyond the federal motion, on May 19, 2016, the Ontario legislature voted down Private Members' Bill 202, An Act respecting participation in boycotts and other anti-Semitic actions, which would have prevented the provincial government from entering into contracts with individuals or entities supporting the BDS movement.
-The proposed legislation passed first reading before being defeated at second reading by a vote of 39 to 18. - On December 1, 2016, Private Member's Motion 36 passed in the Ontario legislature, which rejected the differential treatment of Israel, including the boycott, divestment and sanctions movement.
-It leaders in the BDS movement!
+It passed easily, with a vote of 229 in favour (mostly conservatives and liberals) to 51 against (mostly NDP and Bloc Québécois).
+Beyond the federal motion, on May 19, 2016, the Ontario legislature voted down Private Members' Bill 202, An Act respecting participation in boycotts and other antisemitic actions, which would have prevented the provincial government from entering into contracts with individuals or entities supporting the BDS movement.194 The proposed legislation passed first reading before being defeated at second reading by a vote of 39 to 18.
+On December 1, 2016, Private Member's Motion 36195 passed in the Ontario legislature, which rejected the differential treatment of Israel, including the boycott, divestment and sanctions movement.
+It also endorsed the Ottawa Protocol on Combatting Antisemitism, which was signed by the Canadian government in 2011 with the objective to silence criticism of Israel by equating that criticism with antisemitism.196 The motion was introduced by Thornhill Conservative MPP Gila Martow and was passed by a vote of 49 to 5, with almost half of the 107 members of the legislature absent.
+Only the NDP members in the legislature voted against the resolution.